kaziasifjawwad/java_exercise/java_collection_framework/README.md

 number 5.

 > **What if we search an element that does not exist in the hashmap ?
 How we will then understand
-> that the element does not exists in the hashmap  ?
+> that the element does not exist in the hashmap  ?
 Should we search the whole hashmap ?**<br>
 > No.
 >
 > Let's say we are searching 45 in this above hashmap.
 45 is not present in this table.
 So, the